DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 This repo contains code for training, evaluating and visualizing a U-Net 3D model that generates synthetic tau-PET scans from MRI, age and plasma p-tau217.
 It also contains a pre-trained version of the model that can be directly applied to new test cases, corresponding to the version described and evaluated in the article: https://www.medrxiv.org/content/10.64898/2026.05.06.26352540v1.

+**Disclaimer:** This model is intended for research use only.
+Synthetic tau-PET images may contain errors and should not be used as a substitute for clinically acquired tau-PET or for clinical decision-making.

 **Example of synthetic tau-PET scans generated on left-out test data**

 https://github.com/user-attachments/assets/1b2dc483-1c58-4974-bdff-2b60bb8e8a18